 50% deposit is required to reserve an event date for the pavilion.
 It is the responsibility of the event host(s) to provide food, beverages, paper products, table coverings, set-up and clean up.
 All decorations must be removed at the end of the event.
 No kitchen or staging areas are available.
 Alcohol is only permitted with caterers having a Class C license.

 Long time residents of Troy, Susie and Roger Kowalski were among the group of “concerned citizens” that rallied together to keep the nature center from closure in 2010 when the Troy Nature Society was established.

-The Stage Nature Center launched a campaign in late 2017 to engage funders willing to underwrite the cost of a new permanent pavilion on the grounds of the Stage Nature Center.
-It was in late August when the staff received a phone call notifying them that the full amount of $30,000 to construct the pavilion was offered by the children and their spouses of Roger and Susie Kowalski, longtime residents of Troy.
-This funding was offered in honor of their parents under the condition that it be named after Susan and Roger Kowalski.
+In 2017 when Stage Nature Center launched a campaign to raise funds for a new permanent pavilion, the full amount of $30,000 for its construction was offered by the children and their spouses of Roger and Susie Kowalski.
+The funding was offered in honor of their parents with the request that it be named after Roger and Susie Kowalski.

 Charter Members of the Troy Nature Society, both Roger and Susie served on various fundraising committees of the organization, with Roger serving as Board President from 2017 to 2018.
 In 2016, Roger was honored by the Troy Historical Society as one of Troy’s History Makers for his many years of dedication and service to the community.
 Susie was the driving force for the Society’s first Run For Nature event held in June 2018.